Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 Perhaps this is one of the biggest advantages of a Magento to Shopify migration.
 Given that you have a couple hundred products in your current store and buy a high-quality Shopify theme template, you can migrate all the needed data and launch your new Shopify store within a couple of weeks.

 In fact, this is not a must-have requirement.
-Even if you have hundreds of thousands of products, they all can be migrated to Shopify, though it will take much more time.
+Even if you have hundreds of thousands of products, they all will survive Magento to Shopify migration, though it will take much more time.
 Plus, you may face difficulties with transferring product bundles, downloadables, or other problems – but we will talk about those a little bit later.
 At the same time, with a couple hundred products, things appear to be much easier.
 You can recreate all products manually on the new platform.
 Actually, every e-commerce manager can fairly easily do it in several hours.

 If you can answer “Yes” to most of the highlighted statements above then your search for the perfect platform is ended.
 Go with Shopify!